rdeepak2002/TortHub/README.md

 Tortoise monitoring system with temperature / humidity sensor and night vision camera.

 ## Installation (Raspbian Buster)
+SSH as user 'pi' and while inside the "TortHub" folder run the following command to install the necessary requirements

 ```sh
 ./install-all.sh
 ```

 If you are using PiCamera instead of a USB Camera, make sure that is enabled in raspi-config.

 ## Connecting the Smart Plugs